 Eyles et al. (2012) compared some studies on food pricing changes, specifically on "the potential of food pricing strategies to improve the quality of population diets and associated health and NCD outcomes" and found that, according to two of the analysed studies, subsidies on fruits and vegetables increased their purchase.
 This fact is also confirmed by the Institute of medicine (2006), according to which "consumers are not very responsive to price changes for poultry, eggs, fish, milk, and cheese, but they are more responsive to the prices of some fresh fruits and vegetables, as well as pork and beef".
-However, it was not considered the possibility of compensatory purchasing, i.e. the fact that individuals faced with a subsidy on some healthy products may purchase more foods low in nutrients and high in sugars and salt, to compensate, indeed, the saved money and the healthy food with an unhealthy one.
+However, it was not considered the possibility of compensatory purchasing, i.e., the fact that individuals faced with a subsidy on some healthy products may purchase more foods low in nutrients and high in sugars and salt, to compensate, indeed, the saved money and the healthy food with an unhealthy one.
 For instance, Smed (2005) demonstrated that taxes on all fats or saturated fats tend to increase sugar's share of total energy intake for many consumer groups while reducing the consumption of the targeted nutrient.

 With simulating modelling techniques, the authors were able to show that "food taxes and subsidies have the potential to influence food consumption and health considerably, particularly when such taxes/subsidies are large (around 15% of product price or more)".
 At any rate, the 19 simulation modelling studies in where taxes were applied to sweetened beverages, carbonated soft drinks, saturated fat, sugar, and less healthy/junk food estimated that, in each category, the food consumption of the taxed food lowered.
-Besides, the more effective tax effect could be seen on products with high energies from saturated fats22.
-Nevertheless, it was also found that "saturated fat taxes were estimated to increase consumption of sodium, energy, and sugar, and a tax on less healthy foods was estimated to increase consumption of saturated fat" (Smed, 2005).
+Besides, the more effective tax effect could be seen on products with high energies from saturated fats14.
+Nevertheless, it was also found that "saturated fat taxes were estimated to increase consumption of saturated fat" (Smed, 2005).
 There was substantial variability in outcomes assessed in the subsidy's simulations.

-MS in the EU which have in practice some kind of food pricing strategies are Denmark (that implemented a \notin 2.41 levy per Kg on saturated fats), France (that applied a \notin 0.0036 per litre tax on sweetened beverages), and Hungary (that introduced a 10-forint tax - \notin 0.04 - per item on foods high in total fat, sugar, and salt).
+MS in the EU which have in practice some kind of food pricing strategies are Denmark (that implemented a ≤ 2.41 levy per Kg on saturated fats), France (that applied a ≤ 0.0036 per litre tax on sweetened beverages), and Hungary (that introduced a 10-forint tax - $\leq 0.04 - per$ item on foods high in total fat, sugar, and salt).